-I became Zero Waste at Christmas, I watched all my family open lots of presents covered in wrapping paper and although don’t get me wrong I love the spirit of Christmas, I didn’t like the waste aspect.
+As I watched my family open lots of Christmas presents covered in wrapping paper – although, don’t get me wrong, I love the spirit of Christmas – I didn’t like the waste aspect.

-So I started thinking outside the box and by outside the box I mean no box, no wrapping paper and just presents but presents that people NEED or actually WANT.
+So I started thinking outside the box.
+By outside the box I mean no box, no wrapping paper and just presents, but ones that people actually NEED or WANT.

 I started taking a container everywhere so that if I wanted meat from the butchers or just a takeaway from Itsu I wouldn't use plastic packaging.

-Carrying my own water bottle is essential, we are lucky in the uk that the tap water is drinkable so we may as well use it!
+Carrying my own water bottle is also essential; we're lucky in the UK that the tap water is drinkable so we may as well take advantage!

 MY ESSENTIALS ARE:

-If you buy the right products you can fit these all in a little bag, simple.
+If you buy the right products you can fit all of these in a small bag.

-All of these little changes means I no longer have a need for a bin, I still have a recycling bin for things like bus tickets that I have to use or the occasional eBay purchase (usually to do with cameras) that I need for work.
-But apart from that no bin is needed.
+All of these little changes means that, believe it or not, I no longer have a need for a waste bin.
+I still have a recycling bin for things like bus tickets that I have to use or the occasional eBay purchase (usually to do with cameras) that I need for work, but apart from that a bin isn't necessary.

-Being zero waste means I now see the world differently, I see the amount of waste we produce everyday and how it's so easy to stop it.
+Living a zero waste lifestyle means I now see the world differently, with the amount of waste we produce on a daily basis easily avoidable.

-The thing that shocks most people is clothing, I never buy new clothes.
-Their is an abundance of clothing produced everyday all over the world, so I thought why buy new clothes when if you look that little bit harder you can have cheaper and just as nice second hand clothes.
+One of the things that shocks most people is clothing; I never buy new clothes.
+There's an abundance of clothing produced all over the world, so I thought why buy new clothes when, if you look that little bit harder, you can have cheaper and just as nice second-hand clothes?

-Being prepared is the key element of ZW life, as the scouts say "by failing to prepare you are preparing to fail"
+Being prepared is the key element of a zero waste lifestyle, as the scouts say "by failing to prepare you are preparing to fail".